 Thus, regularly prune the hanging vines to keep the length in check.

-In the early active growing season, you can quickly propagate Hoya nummularioides via stem cutting.
+In the early spring, you can propagate Hoya Nummularioides via disease-free stem cuttings.

-- Place the cutting inside the jar filled with water and rooting hormone.
+- Place the cutting inside the jar filled with rooting hormone solution.

 - Ensure the stem nodes are submerged, but the top leaves are not touching the water.

-- Place the jar near the indirectly bright windows but safe from direct sunlight.
+- Place the jar near the indirectly bright windows.

-The node will start to root in about 3 to 5 weeks.
-Once the root is 1-2 inches long, take the stem out and plant it in the soil.
+Once the root is 1-2 inches long, take the stem out and plant it in the soil by covering the roots completely.

-Alternatively, you can root the stem cutting in the potting mix directly.
-Just ensure the mix you use is well-draining.
+Alternatively, you can root the stem cutting in the potting mix or use other propagation means, such as leaves and seeds.

-I have enlisted some verified online retailers with Hoya nummularioides for sale here.
+I have enlisted some verified online retailers where you can buy Hoya Nummularioides.

 ---|---|